stas-malavin/life-R/README.md

 7. To add or remove some points input 'Live()' again, follow 4.

 ### Arguments:
-*n*			Number of rows and columns in the field.
+**n** - Number of rows and columns in the field.
 Current default is 20.
 If you change it significantly you may need to adjust 'cex' parameter in the script body manually.

-*continue* -- If TRUE (default), you may add or remove some points and then continue the last session.
+**continue** - If TRUE (default), you may add or remove some points and then continue the last session.
 Just don't close the graphics window.

-*Speed* -- Speed of the process.
+**Speed** - Speed of the process.
 Next cycle comes in 1/Speed seconds.

 © S. Malavin, 2015
 stas.malavin@openmailbox.org